hritikanand/Assignment-3---COS30049/README.md

 ## Troubleshooting :stop_sign:
 - **Backend not starting**: Ensure all Python dependencies in requirements.txt are installed and the model_dir path is correct in main.py.
 - **Frontend not loading**: Double-check Node.js and npm versions.
 Re-run npm install in the hem-react-app directory if necessary(refer to step 3 in Setup Instructions).
-- **API not connecting to Frontend**: Ensure both servers are running on the correct ports(backend at 8000 and frontend generall at 3000) and that any CORS settings in FastAPI allow connections from the frontend.
+- **API not connecting to Frontend**: Ensure both servers are running on the correct ports(backend at 8000 and frontend at 3000 )and that any CORS settings in FastAPI allow connections from the frontend. for frontend if you encounter a port issue try running the react app using Windows Powershell.

 <a name="team"></a>
 ## Contributors :busts_in_silhouette: